 - Establish a productive Computer Science career in industry, government, or attend graduate school;

-- Promote the development of innovative software systems and solutions through a balance of good design and effective implementation;
+- Promote the development of innovative computing systems and solutions through a balance of good design and effective implementation;

 - Contribute successfully to team efforts, employing strong communication skills and demonstrating societal and ethical responsibility in decision-making.

 The program enables students to achieve, by the time of graduation:

 - An ability to apply knowledge of computing and mathematics appropriate to computer science;

 - An ability to analyze a problem, and identify and define the computing requirements appropriate to its solution;